BE THE CHURCH

 If you need help, we first want to say that we see you and we care about you!
-Our goal during this crisis is to serve you however you need.
+Our goal during this crisis is to serve you through providing groceries, medicine, and other crisis related needs.
 Follow the instructions below (under “Get Help”) to get in touch with us and to let us know how we can serve you!

 If you want to help, there are multiple ways you can serve people in your community who are vulnerable to the virus.
 Follow the instructions below (under “Give Help”) to learn how you can help.

 Stay Healthy and Informed

 In a crisis like this, it's common for misinformation to spread, and it can be difficult to figure out who and what to trust.
 Here are some reliable resources that can connect you with accurate and helpful info.

 The CDC is the leading national public-health organization in the U.S. and has up-to-date info on COVID-19 (coronavirus).

 The Department of Health is the state department responsible for public health in Washington.

 WHO is the United Nations' agency for global public health.